 The Department of Paediatrics is a recognised international centre for research in child health and development.

-Currently research is focused in five main areas:
+Currently research is focused in four main areas:

 The department also has close links with Cambridge University Hospitals NHS Foundation Trust (Addenbrooke’s) Women’s and Children’s Division with collaborative research opportunities in a number of paediatric sub-speciality areas including intensive care, neurology, oncology, neonatology, gastroenterology and paediatric respiratory / allergy medicine.
 For more information go to Research Themes or Paediatric Research at Addenbrooke’s.